peace-Van/crystal-clustering/README.md

 ### Brute-force algorithm

 The graph is stored as `SciPy`'s `Dictionary of Keys` sparse matrix.
 To update an entry in the `dS` matrix, the graph entropy is calculated twice.
 Once before and once after the action, and then subtract, which is `O(N)` time complexity.
+This algorithm intends to provide an easy understanding of the mechanism.

 ### Link-cut tree algorithm